eswan-star/eswan-star/README.md

 ![yerp](https://github.com/eswan-star/pics/blob/main/fjisfjs%20.jpeg)

-# 🌟 Welcome to lil Github 🌟
+# 🌟 Welcome to the lil Github 🌟

 I'm **@eswan-star** The majority of what I have on here are private repos... 🤫